 9.1 | Advances in Technology and Exchange After 1900 | Continuity and Change | 5A.
 Identify historical patterns and connections |

 9.2 | Technological Advances and Limitations After 1900: Disease | Continuity and Change | 5B.
-Compare two historical events or processes |
+Compare 2 historical events or processes |

 9.3 | Technological Advances: Debates About the Environment After 1900 | Causation | 4B.
-Explain how a historical development or process fits into a larger context. |
+Explain how a historical development or process fits into a larger context |

 9.4 | Economics in the Global Age | Continuity and Change | 2C.
 Explain how a source's point of view, purpose, historical context, or audience may limit its use(s) |

 9.5 | Calls for Reform and Responses After 1900 | Continuity and Change | 4B.
-Explain how a historical development or process fits into a larger context. |
+Explain how a historical development or process fits into a larger context |

 9.6 | Globalized Culture After 1900 | Continuity and Change | 4B.
-Explain how a historical development or process fits into a larger context. |
+Explain how a historical development or process fits into a larger context |

 9.7 | Resistance to Globalization After 1900 | Causation | 2C.
 Explain how a source's point of view, purpose, historical context, or audience may limit its use(s) |

 9.8 | Institutions Developing in a Globalized World | Causation | 3C.
-Two sources’ arguments or main ideas are compared |
+Compare 2 sources' arguments or main ideas |

 9.9 | Continuity and Change in a Globalized World | Continuity and Change | 6D.
 Develop a skills argument using diverse and alternative evidence |

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

-- Use an online learning tool with exam-like practice questions and detailed explanations.
+- Use an online learning tool with exam-like practice questions and detailed answer explanations.

 - Track your progress to see where you are doing well and where you can improve.

-Read more about the AP World History Exam
+Read More About the AP World History Exam

-This article clearly explains how the AP World History: Modern exam is scored, the score distribution, and the minimum score required to earn college credit.
+AP World History: Modern Scoring GuideThis article breaks down how the APWH exam is scored, including the scoring process, score distribution, and the minimum score needed to qualify for college credit at most institutions.